brunonoelbrazda/wildfire/README.md

 # Exploratory Data Analysis
-The EDA process highlighted the distribution of fires across the U.S, the seasonality of Wildfire Size, as well as low correlations between my features and target variable.
+The EDA process highlighted the distribution of fires across the U.S, the seasonality of wildfire Size, as well as low correlations between my features and target variable.
 This prompted me to apply DBSCAN clustering.

 Mean Wildfire Size